base-org/pessimism/specs/ETL.md

 * `ReadRoutine` - Routine used for reading/polling real-time data for some arbitrarily configured data source
 * `BackTestRoutine` - _Optional_ routine used for sequentially backtesting from some starting to ending block heights.

-Unlike other components, Oracle's actually employ _2 go routines_ to safely operate.
-This is because the definition routines are ran as a seperate go routine with a communication channel to the actual Oracle event loop.
+Unlike other components, `Oracles` actually employ _2 go routines_ to safely operate.
+This is because the definition routines are run as a separate go routine with a communication channel to the actual `Oracle` event loop.
 This is visualized below:

 ```mermaid
 graph LR;